New Chandigarh

-New Chandigarh is a new planned smart city near Mullanpur in the Mohali district (SAS Nagar) in Punjab, India.
+New Chandigarh is a central business district and planned smart city near Mullanpur in the Mohali district (SAS Nagar) in the Indian state of Punjab, which is part of the Chandigarh Capital Region.
 It has been designed as an extension of the city of Chandigarh.
 It is being developed by the Greater Mohali Area Development Authority.
 A digital land survey was started by using a drone on 26 April 2018 and was completed on 24 June 2018.
 Initial Master of city is divided in sectors numbering 1 to 27.

 Eco City

 Eco City I and Eco City II are the residential townships in New Chandigarh, spread over 806 acres in the foothills of the Shivalik Hills.The approved master plan for New Chandigarh Mullanpur Local Planning Area includes several special development control regulations such as a no-development zone, special-use zone and building height control measures, in addition to the common development control parameters applicable to the whole Greater Mohali area, under which Mullanpur falls.